montrequonwheeler/Networking/README.md

 Back in Wireshark, filter for SSH traffic only
-From your Windows 10 VM, “SSH into” your Ubuntu Virtual Machine (via its private IP address) Type commands (username, pwd, etc) into the linux SSH connection and observe SSH traffic spam in WireShark Exit the SSH connection by typing ‘exit’ and pressing [Enter]
+From your Windows 10 VM, “SSH into” your Ubuntu Virtual Machine (via its private IP address) When entering the password, it will appear invisible Type commands (username, pwd, etc) into the linux SSH connection and observe SSH traffic spam in WireShark Exit the SSH connection by typing ‘exit’ and pressing [Enter]
 <img width="1440" alt="Screenshot 2023-08-01 at 11 26 07 AM" src="https://github.com/montrequonwheeler/Networking/assets/127397594/6909eb0f-aeaa-445b-9dec-e2f8698c8843">